 It doesn’t matter how big or small the establishment, natural light sources are hugely important as they could save you money whilst trading during the day.

-No matter what atmosphere you’re looking to achieve, there are several different options to choose from, and our list of lighting ideas are just some of the inspirational and modern designs used in restaurants today.
+No matter what kind of atmosphere you’re looking to achieve, there are several different options to choose from, and our list of lighting ideas are just some of the inspirational and modern designs used in restaurants today.
+Lighting can make or break your restaurant, and its important to understand how it can effect your customers.
+Check out our guide to the psychology behind Restaurant design.

 If you are looking for more lighting inspiration, why not check out our social media channels?
 We post inspiring interiors every day on Facebook, Instagram and Pinterest, and you can join the conversation using #Industville!